nickkennedi/nickkennedi/README.md

 ### Welcome to my GitHub! :grin:

 #### Hello, my name is Nick Kennedy.
-I'm a student of iOS mobile programming.
+I'm a student of mobile programming.
 Welcome to my GitHub, where you will find all my projects and studies.

 ## Status: